 How Does it Work?

-Students are notified of their participation through their acceptance letter from Pitt-Johnstown.
-During the summer, students receive additional information about the program and have the opportunity to meet with their Academic Success Center counselors during Planning Days.
-Throughout the fall semester, students meet regularly with their academic counselors, who closely monitor progress, provide support, and refer students to campus resources.
-The academic counselor’s primary goal is to understand the student as an individual and to tap into his or her strengths to develop a plan for success.
+Students are notified of their participation in the First-Year Success Program (FYSP) through their acceptance letter from Pitt-Johnstown.
+During the summer, students receive additional information about the program, including their FYSP contract and fall semester to-do list, and have the opportunity to meet with the Academic Success Center counselors during Academic Planning Days.
+Throughout the fall semester, students will mee regularly with their academic counselors, who closely monitor progress, provide support, and refer students to campus resources.
+The academic counselor’s primary goal is to understand the students as an individual and to tap into his or her strengths to develop a plan for success.
 In most cases, a close relationship is established between the student and academic counselor, who becomes the “go-to” person for the student.

 What Are the Program Requirements?

-- Participation in the three-credit course, CAS 1917: Foundations of Learning
+- Participation in CAS 1917: Foundations of Learning

 This 3-credit course examines the academic and psychosocial components of effective college learning.
 Students will explore their identities as learners and build skills to maximize academic potential.
 CAS 1917 is intended for freshman or sophomores and is a requirement for students participating in FYSP and GOAL.

-- Participation in bi-weekly meetings with assigned ASC academic counselors
+- Participation in Bi-Weekly Meetings with ASC Academic Counselor

 This Program Works!